 KAWS

-ART & COMIC
+ART & COMIX

 ALBERTINA MODERN, VIENNA

 KAWS started out as a graffiti artist during the 1990s, whose practice evolved to overpainting posters and advertisements displayed in public; in doing so, his trademark strategy was to cover the models’ faces with a stylized skull and crossbones.
-He is especially well known for his larger-than-life figurative sculptures— frequently realized in varied materials from bronze, to wood, to inflatables—in the public realm.
+He is especially well known for his larger-than-life figurative sculptures—frequently realized in varied materials from bronze, to wood, to inflatables—in the public realm.
 His COMPANIONs and ACCOMPLICEs, as he calls some of them, exhibit self-confident, shy, or sad demeanors.
 Sometimes they hug each other and other times they just sit there alone, covering their faces with their hands as if ashamed.
 They frequently appear alone, isolated and melancholy, though one also encounters them in groups or even as families.

 Comic characters will be seen throughout this exhibition as leitmotifs, including in works by contemporary artists such as the Pink Panther paintings of Katherine Bernhardt, the ceramic figures of Venezuelan artist Magdalena Suarez Frimkess, and Isolde Maria Joham’s paintings inspired by Asian manga culture: these artists go beyond employing the world of comics as a mere reference, examining specific characters and their physical dispositions through their portrayal, through the depiction of their physiognomy, and through their gestures and motions.

-The exhibition is on view at the ALBERTINA MODERN Museum from 10 October 2025 to 19 April 2026.
+The exhibition is on view at the ALBERTINA MODERN Museum from 3 April 2026 to 27 September 2026.

 • Annual Partner